krakend/krakend-documentation/extending/the-big-picture.md

 images:
 - /images/documentation/config-router-proxy-packages.png
 ---
-Before starting to dive into the KrakenD framework code, spend a few minutes understanding the big pieces of the system, how it works, and the philosophy behind it.
+Before starting to dive into the KrakenD code, spend a few minutes understanding the big pieces of the system, how it works, and the philosophy behind it.

 ## The KrakenD rules
-Let's start with the rules followed to code KrakenD, as they answer to architectural design questions:
+Let's start with the rules followed to code KrakenD (shared with [The Lura Project](https://luraproject.org)), as they answer to architectural design questions:

 * [Reactive is key](http://www.reactivemanifesto.org/)
 * Reactive is key (yes, it is very very important)